Free Trial

 What is IDX Dynamic Fixed Income ETF's current short interest?

 Short interest is the volume of IDX Dynamic Fixed Income ETF shares that have been sold short but have not yet been covered or closed out.
-As of August 31st, investors have sold 4,100 shares of DYFI short.
+As of May 31st, traders have sold 900 shares of DYFI short.
+0.06% of IDX Dynamic Fixed Income ETF's shares are currently sold short.
 Learn More on IDX Dynamic Fixed Income ETF's current short interest.

 Is IDX Dynamic Fixed Income ETF's short interest increasing or decreasing?

-IDX Dynamic Fixed Income ETF saw a drop in short interest in the month of August.
-As of August 31st, there was short interest totaling 4,100 shares, a drop of 26.8% from the previous total of 5,600 shares.
+IDX Dynamic Fixed Income ETF saw a increase in short interest in May.
+As of May 31st, there was short interest totaling 900 shares, an increase of 350.0% from the previous total of 200 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does IDX Dynamic Fixed Income ETF's short interest compare to its competitors?